Trowbridge: Notable people

+Tom Gale, a high jumper who represented Great Britain at the 2020 Tokyo Olympics, went to school in Trowbridge.

+Stuart Farrimond, physician, researcher, and best-selling author, a frequent BBC radio and BBC television science communicator, lived in the town and taught at Wiltshire College.

 Sport and leisure

-The town has a non-league football club, Trowbridge Town F.C., who play at Woodmarsh to the south of the town, near North Bradley.
+The town has a non-league football club, Trowbridge Town F.C., which plays at Woodmarsh to the south of the town, near North Bradley.

-Trowbridge Cricket Club play at Trowbridge Cricket Club Ground which is also used by Wiltshire County.
-The town's 1st XI play in the Wiltshire division of the West of England Premier League.
+Trowbridge Cricket Club plays at Trowbridge Cricket Club Ground, which Wiltshire County uses.
+The town's 1st XI plays in the Wiltshire division of the West of England Premier League.

 Trowbridge Rugby Football Club, whose ground is at Hilperton to the northeast of the town, play in Southern Counties South.

 Trowbridge Sports Centre, on the same site as The Clarendon Academy, has the town's only indoor swimming pool.

 A greyhound racing track was opened around the Frome Road ground used by Trowbridge Town F.C. from 3 July 1976 until July 1979.
-The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
+The racing was independent (not affiliated with the sports governing body, the National Greyhound Racing Club) and was known as a flapping track, the nickname given to independent tracks.
 A series of meetings were also held during 1953.